Venner Shipley's Intellectual Property Magazine featuring a roundup of the latest cases and developments in IP.

 European patent practice is heavily influenced by the case law of the Boards of Appeal at the European Patent Office (EPO).
 Every year there are hundreds of decisions made by the EPO Boards of Appeal, but decisions of the Enlarged Board (which carry the greatest weight) are much rarer, with only two or three cases being referred a year.
 Regarding computer implemented inventions, there have been well over a thousand Boards of Appeal decisions about what is patentable, but no Enlarged Board has fully wrestled with the issue.
 This will change with Enlarged Board case G1/19, which is the subject of our Autumn Winter 2019 cover article.
 This case is being handled by Venner Shipley’s Pawel Piotrowicz and Pawel provides an overview of this very important European patent matter.

 On the subject of the EPO Boards of Appeal, the Rules of Procedure of the Boards of Appeal undergo some important changes on 1 January 2020, and our appeals expert Tim Russell provides a detailed overview of the changes in this this edition.
-It will not be a surprise to many that there has been a huge growth in the filing of patents related to AI technology, and Richard Kennedy and Joel Moss discuss the issue of whether an AI can be considered to be an inventor of a patent, with reference to a test case that is being processed by various patent offices.
+It will not be a surprise to many that there has been a huge growth in the filing of patents related to AI technology, and Richard Kennedy discusses the issue of whether an AI can be considered to be an inventor of a patent, with reference to a test case that is being processed by various patent offices.
 In addition, Robert Peake and Ronique Hossain discuss data protection considerations in the development of AI.
 Before joining Venner Shipley, Gary Whiting gained extensive experience as an in-house patent attorney.
 Gary draws upon this experience to discuss effective use of outsourcing for developing patent portfolios.
 The UK has a tax incentive scheme called Patent Box, which enables companies to benefit from a reduced rate of corporation tax for the profits derived from innovative products and processes protected by a qualifying IP right.
 Ian Grey provides an update on this scheme.

 As part of our series of articles relating to graphical user interfaces, George Hudson provides an overview of how design protection can be used to protect graphical user interfaces.
 Regarding trade marks, David Birchall discusses issues related to sound trade marks and Camilla Sexton provides an interesting summary of a recent decision relating to bad faith concerning a trade mark for MONOPOLY.
 Also, Jan Walaski and David Birchall provide an insight into the implications of the UK General Election on Brexit.